May 2025 TOK essay titles

 For ease of reading, “wrongness” will be replaced by “errors”.
 Have in mind a more encompassing and broad interpretation of errors, as opposed to the more technical definitions in your AOKs.

 Consider the specific ways to determine, categorize, and quantify the errors.
-Consider how knowing the details about such errors positively or negatively impact the use. and whether it makes the model more or less useful.
+Consider how knowing the details about such errors positively or negatively impact the use of models, and whether they make the models more or less useful.
 Consider which errors are tolerated and which are not.
 Evaluate how the use cases affect the toleration.

 Consider “wrong” and “useful” as scales.
 Explore whether the “usefulness” of a model correlates with its “correctness”.
 In other words, you can explore the relationship between these two attributes.
 The title specifies that only “some” wrong models are useful.
 It would be appropriate to identify common features in useful models and how they are lacking in certain wrong models.